jpwhalley/GMS_Stats_Course/READING LIST.md

 "*Bayesian Data Analysis*" by Gelman, Carlin, Stern, Dunson, Vehtari, and Rubin - seminal book for Bayesian analysts.

-"*Information Theory, Inference, and Learning Algorithms*" by David MacKay - a range of topics covered in a readable way, including the information-theoretic view of statistics, distributions, sampling algorithms like MCMC, Laplace method, ...
+"*Information Theory, Inference, and Learning Algorithms*" by David MacKay - a range of topics covered in a readable way, including the information-theoretic view of statistics, distributions, MCMC and Gibbs sampling, Laplace method, ...

 "*Probability Theory: The Logic of Science*" by Edwin Jaynes - A highly readable (if opinionated) view of the meaning of inference.
 The first chapter is [here](https://bayes.wustl.edu/etj/prob/book.pdf).